You know what a data breach looks like in the movies...

 Managed file transfer software encrypts sensitive data in motion and at rest to safeguard from inside and outside threats.

 MFT uses Open PGP, GPG, and Zip with AES encryption to lock information up tight.

 MFT supports secure server-to-server, user-to-user, and application-to-application connections.
 Client and server software for SFTP, FTPS, HTTPS, and AS2 are often included in today’s MFT solutions.

 Learn More: Cloud Integrations for Web and Cloud-Based Applications

 Managed file transfer software, like GoAnywhere, allows administrators to create project workflows for automation.
-These workflows are created with GoAnywhere’s built-in scheduler, can run at specific days and times, and support IT goals for end-to-end automatic encryption and file transfers.
+Within GoAnywhere, these workflows are created a built-in scheduler, can run at specific days and times, and support IT goals for end-to-end automatic encryption and file transfers.
 Ad-hoc file transfers can also be executed with a single click.

 With workflows in place, GoAnywhere can move files between internal systems, users, or trading partners automatically.
 This automation helps reduce user error and ensures files are protected at every stage of their journey.
 File transfer automation also manages reoccurring or high-volume transfers for enterprise organizations.